NordLandeW/DyNode-docs/docs/en/guide/getting-started.md

 ## Download & Installation

-Before running DyNode, ensure that the latest version of [Microsoft Visual C++ Redistributable](https://aka.ms/vs/17/release/vc_redist.x64.exe) is installed on your system.

 ### Standard Download

 You can download the latest version of DyNode for your platform from the [Home](/en/index.md) page.